 Sport is a very important part of all adolescent development.
 It provides students with increased fitness, a focus on health, team skills and sportsmanship.
-Year 10 compete in the Eastern Independent Schools Melbourne (EISM) competition.
-Our students compete with students from Bialik College, Billanook College, Nunawading Christian College, Kilvington Grammar School, Kingswood, Knox College, Oakleigh Grammar School and Rudolph Steiner School.
+Years 10, 11 and Year 12 (Year 12's for one season only) compete in the Eastern Independent Schools Melbourne (EISM) competition.
+Our students compete with students from range of schools within the competition.
 There is a wide range of sports offered each week as well as through various one day competitions.
 Beyond these regular competitions the School also competes in the Victorian Jewish Schools Sports Association.
 There is also a series of other competitions which are advertised from time to time to give students even further opportunities in this area.